 Daylight, colors, and exposure

-Samsung has a reputation for heavily saturated colors and the Galaxy S21 Ultra is no exception.
-The company has dialed its effect back a little this generation and the worst offenses can mostly be circumvented by disabling the Scene Optimizer feature, which tends to go a bit overboard when looking at certain scenes.
+Samsung has a reputation for heavily saturated colors, and the Galaxy S21 Ultra is no exception.
+The company has dialed its effect back a little this generation.
+The worst offenses can mostly be circumvented by disabling the Scene Optimizer feature, which tends to go a bit overboard when looking at certain scenes.
 Still, Samsung’s images pack in some serious color punch.

 Even so, both phones have excellent white balance and exposure in virtually all pictures taken with them, so you can easily tweak colors in your editor of choice should you so desire.